 Heritage Planning is intended to protect a community’s historic character, identity and appearance, and can include various methods to help accomplish this objective, such as:

-With provincial funding assistance from Community Donations Advisory Committee, the Heritage Advisory Board is preparing historic interpretive plaques for installation at several significant locations in High River.
-Design specifications and content are in the final stage of the review process, and the Board hopes to have all arrangements in place in order to move forward with installation by the late spring/early summer of 2017.
+With provincial funding assistance from Community Donations Advisory Committee, the Heritage Advisory Board has installed historic interpretive plaques at several significant locations in High River.

 The Board is in the early stages of exploring other opportunities to recognize, celebrate, and improve public awareness about the importance of historic properties.
 Details on other initiatives will be posted on this site as they become available.